ConnorCritchley/Docu-Web-Proj/Writing-project-2.md

 others to continue the project on their own.
 This can be found [here](https://github.com/skmp/nulldc) at their GitHub page.

-(DRAFT NOTES: I’m working on impletementing a GitHub style, but it doesnt like my .md files for some reason, so I’ve been using .html.
+(DRAFT NOTES: I’m working on implementing a GitHub style, but it doesn’t like my .md files for some reason, so I’ve been using .html.
 Needless to say, visuals are subject to change for final draft.
 I also have **no idea** why the table of contents isn’t showing up, I have it enabled and set to float, hopefully I can fix that for the final as well.)